Community Guidelines

 7. Harmful misinformation

 You must not deliberately spread misinformation that is demonstrably false and likely to cause serious harm.
-This covers misinformation that could endanger public health or safety (for example, false medical "cures" that could lead someone to skip necessary treatment), interfere with democratic processes or civic participation (for example, fabricated election procedures intended to confuse or disenfranchise voters), cause direct physical harm to individuals or communities, or damage critical infrastructure or essential services.
+This covers misinformation that could endanger public health or safety, interfere with democratic processes or civic participation, cause direct physical harm to individuals or communities, or damage critical infrastructure or services.

-How we assess misinformation.
-We look at the factual accuracy of the claim, the potential for real-world harm, the intent and context (for example, satire versus deliberate deception), the source credibility, and whether the content was shared in a context where others might reasonably act on it.
+How misinformation is assessed.
+We look at factual accuracy, potential real-world harm, intent and context, source credibility, and whether the content was shared where others might reasonably act on it.

-What this rule doesn't cover.
+What this rule does not cover.
 Personal opinions, political commentary, good-faith debate, satire, speculation clearly labelled as such, and discussion of contested or emerging scientific topics are not prohibited.
-We don't police opinions or enforce a single viewpoint.
-This rule targets deliberate falsehoods with the potential for serious, concrete harm, not disagreement, dissent, or unpopular views.
+We do not police opinions or enforce a single viewpoint.
+This rule targets deliberate falsehoods with the potential for serious, concrete harm, and nothing about disagreement, dissent, or unpopular views.

 8. Privacy violations

 You must not violate the privacy rights of other users.
-This includes doxxing (addressed in Section 1.3), recording voice or video communications without the consent of all participants where legally required, circumventing, bypassing, or trying to defeat privacy settings, user blocks, or safety features, engaging in stalking, surveillance, or invasive monitoring of users on or off the platform in connection with their use of Fluxer, and sharing screenshots or recordings of private conversations without the consent of all parties, where doing so could cause harm or was done with the intent to harass.
+This includes doxxing (addressed in Section 1.3), recording voice or video communications without consent where legally required, trying to defeat privacy settings, user blocks, or safety features, stalking or invasive monitoring connected to someone's use of Fluxer, and sharing screenshots or recordings of private conversations without consent where doing so could cause harm or was done to harass.

-When in doubt about whether something violates someone's privacy, err on the side of caution and don't share it.
+When in doubt about whether something violates someone's privacy, err on the side of caution and do not share it.

 9. Deceptive AI-generated and manipulated content

 You must not use AI-generated or digitally manipulated content to deceive, defraud, or harm others.
-This covers deepfakes or synthetic media depicting real people in situations they didn't participate in, without their consent; AI-generated content designed to impersonate a real person for fraud, harassment, or manipulation; synthetic or manipulated media presented as authentic evidence of events that didn't occur; and using AI-generated content to get around other rules in these guidelines (for example, generating hateful imagery, CSAM, or misinformation).
+This covers deepfakes or synthetic media depicting real people without consent, AI-generated impersonation for fraud or harassment, manipulated media presented as authentic evidence of events that did not occur, and using AI-generated content to get around other rules in these guidelines.

 What is permitted.
-AI-generated creative, artistic, satirical, or clearly fictional content is permitted when it isn't used to deceive, harass, or target individuals, and doesn't violate other rules.
-Where AI-generated content could reasonably be mistaken for authentic material, we strongly encourage users to label it as AI-generated or manipulated.
+AI-generated creative, artistic, satirical, or clearly fictional content is permitted when it is not used to deceive, harass, or target people, and does not violate other rules.
+Where AI-generated content could reasonably be mistaken for authentic material, labelling it as AI-generated or manipulated is strongly encouraged.
 Unlabelled AI content that causes harm or confusion may be treated more seriously.

 Reporting violations

 If you see content or behaviour that appears to violate these guidelines or our Terms of Service, please report it.
-You can use the in-app reporting features available throughout the platform, or email our safety team at safety@fluxer.app.
+In-app reporting features are available throughout the platform, or email our safety team at safety@fluxer.app.

-When reporting, please include relevant screenshots or message excerpts, direct links to the content, message, or Community, user IDs or usernames, and a brief description of what's happening and why it concerns you.
+When reporting, please include relevant screenshots or message excerpts, direct links, user IDs or usernames, and a brief description of what is happening and why it concerns you.

-Don't engage in vigilante justice.
-Don't harass, threaten, or doxx someone in response to their violations.
-Report the issue to us and let our moderation team handle it.
+Do not engage in vigilante responses.
+Do not harass, threaten, or dox someone in response to their violations.
+Report the issue and let our moderation team handle it.
 Retaliatory harassment is itself a violation of these guidelines, even if directed at someone who broke the rules first.

-We may not always be able to share the outcome of our review with you, but we review all reports in good faith.
+We may not always be able to share the outcome of a review with you, but all reports are reviewed in good faith.
 Reports involving imminent danger to life, child sexual exploitation, or credible threats of serious violence are treated as highest priority.

 Trusted flaggers

-We give priority to reports submitted by entities designated as trusted flaggers under Article 22 of the EU Digital Services Act.
-Trusted flagger reports are processed and decided on with priority.
-If you're a designated trusted flagger, please contact legal@fluxer.app.
+Priority is given to reports submitted by entities designated as trusted flaggers under Article 22 of the EU Digital Services Act.
+If you are a designated trusted flagger, contact legal@fluxer.app.

 Enforcement

-When we identify violations, we may take one or more of the following actions depending on severity, context, and risk: issuing informal or formal warnings, removing or restricting access to violating content, temporarily limiting or disabling specific features (for example, messaging or community creation), temporarily suspending account access, permanently banning accounts, restricting the ability to create, own, or manage Communities, deleting Communities that repeatedly or seriously violate these guidelines, restricting access to cosmetic items, premium services, or subscriptions, and reporting illegal content or serious threats to law enforcement or relevant organisations.
+When we identify violations, one or more of the following actions may follow, depending on severity, context, and risk: warnings, removal or restriction of violating content, temporary feature limits, temporary suspension, permanent account bans, limits on creating or managing Communities, deletion of Communities that repeatedly or seriously violate these guidelines, restriction of cosmetic items, premium services, or subscriptions, and reporting of illegal content or serious threats to law enforcement or relevant organisations.

-When deciding on enforcement, we consider the severity of the violation and the actual or potential harm, the intent of the user (malicious, negligent, or accidental), the user's prior history of violations or warnings, the risk of future harm if no action is taken, whether the content affects minors or vulnerable individuals, whether applicable law requires us to act in a particular way, and any mitigating context (for example, a genuine misunderstanding, immediate self-correction, or cooperation).
+When deciding on enforcement, we consider severity, actual or potential harm, intent, prior violations or warnings, the risk of future harm, whether minors or vulnerable people are affected, whether law requires a particular action, and mitigating context such as a genuine misunderstanding, immediate self-correction, or cooperation.

-As a general principle, we start with less severe measures (warnings, content removal, temporary restrictions) for minor or first-time violations.
-We escalate for repeat offences or failure to comply with warnings.
-We may act immediately and permanently for egregious violations, including child sexual exploitation or CSAM, credible threats of serious violence, large-scale or clearly malicious abuse, fraud, or hacking, and terrorism or violent extremism content.
+As a general principle, enforcement starts with less severe measures for minor or first-time violations, such as warnings, content removal, or temporary restrictions.
+Escalation follows for repeat offences or failure to comply with warnings.
+Immediate and permanent action may follow for egregious violations, including child sexual exploitation or CSAM, credible threats of serious violence, large-scale or clearly malicious abuse, fraud, hacking, and terrorism or violent extremism content.

 Automated and human moderation.
 Automated tools may flag content or behaviour for review, but enforcement decisions are made by humans, with a few limited exceptions.
-Known CSAM hashes are automatically and immediately blocked during upload (content is rejected and never delivered).
 Automated spam and abuse defences may temporarily block actions pending review.
-Regional access restrictions based on IP geolocation operate automatically as described in our Privacy Policy.
+Regional access restrictions based on IP geolocation operate automatically, as described in our Privacy Policy.

 Statement of reasons

-When we take enforcement action, we'll give you a clear and specific statement of reasons that includes the specific guideline, term, or legal ground for the action, the facts and circumstances we relied on (including relevant content or identifiers where appropriate), whether the decision was made or assisted by automated means, and information about redress options, including how to appeal and, for users in the EU, the option to refer disputes to a certified out-of-court dispute settlement body.
+When enforcement action is taken, you will receive a clear and specific statement of reasons that includes the guideline, term, or legal ground for the action, the facts relied on, whether automated means were used, and redress options, including how to appeal and, for users in the EU, the option to refer disputes to a certified out-of-court dispute settlement body.

 This applies to all enforcement actions except where providing such information would compromise an investigation, endanger safety, or conflict with legal obligations.